Node.js vs Nest.js: What’s the Best Choice for Your SaaS Platform?

 • Dependency injection,

-• Support for REST, GraphQL, WebSockets, and microservices.
+• built in support for REST, GraphQL, WebSockets, and microservices,

-Unlike Node.js alone, Nest.js enforces clear architectural patterns, making it ideal for complex SaaS systems.
+Unlike Node.js alone, Nest.js enforces clear architectural patterns, making it ideal for enterprise applications and complex SaaS systems.

 Framework vs Runtime